vipulgupta2048/firedocs/api-app/Impressions/Headers.md

 You will have to set the request headers before sending the request for testing an API.
 Some of the popular headers are mentioned below:

-- **Authorization**: Carries credentials or UUID keys containing authentication information of the client for the resource being requested.
+- **Authorization**: Carries credentials or UUID keys containing the authentication information of the client for the resource being requested.

 - **Content-Type**: Indicates media type (text/html or text/JSON etc.) of the response sent to the client by the server, this will help the client in processing the response body correctly.